-Insider: Why You Should Visit the Dry Tortugas
+Why You Should Visit Dry Tortugas National Park

-Explore a 19th century fort and snorkel crystal-clear water amid incredible marine life.
 Almost 70 miles west of Key West lies remote Dry Tortugas National Park.
 The 100-square-mile park is mostly open water with seven small islands.
-Accessible only by boat or seaplane, the park is known the world over as the home of magnificent Fort Jefferson, picturesque blue waters, superlative coral reefs and marine life, and the vast assortment of birds that frequent the area.
+Accessible only by boat or seaplane, the park is known as the home of magnificent Fort Jefferson, picturesque blue waters, superlative coral reefs, beautiful marine life, and an assortment of birds that frequent the area.

 Whether you choose to arrive via seaplane or ferry, Dry Tortugas has much in store for you.
 As you approach the islands, the magnificent 19th Century Fort Jefferson, constructed with more than 16 million bricks, starts to rise on the horizon.
 Built between 1846 and 1875, Fort Jefferson became the largest brick structure in the Americas, and served as the nation’s gatekeeper to the Gulf of Mexico.
 Since then it has served many different purposes, which you can learn about with the on-island guided tour.

 Another popular activity at Dry Tortugas National Park is birdwatching, where 299 species have been recorded.
 With only seven species regularly nesting in the area the best time to see the greatest variety of birds is during spring migration, when more than 200 species pass through the park.

 When you’re done exploring the land, put on your snorkel mask and fins and discover some of the most incredible marine life Florida has to offer.
 The Dry Tortugas is home to the third-largest barrier reef in the world, complete with sunken Spanish ships and active treasure sites.
 With multiple snorkeling destinations, and water depths ranging from four to seven feet, the park is suitable for all snorkelers.